-Please note the following guidelines for your term paper:
+Please note the following guidelines for your papers:

-- 1. The professor must approve your topic.
-Choose one from the topics listed in the lecture schedule. - 2.
-The paper must be double-spaced, one inch margins on all sides, 12 point font, and at least 12 pages long plus bibliography. - 3.
-It should include a minimum of 10 cited references from peer-reviewed articles. - 4.
-The paper should include tables, maps or graphs (notate the source).
+- 1. Choose any two topics from the topics listed in the lecture schedule. - 2.
+The professor must approve your topics. - 3.
+Present the first topic as a seminar to the class and write a short paper about it.
+The seminar should take between 15 to 30 minutes.
+The paper must be at least 15 pages long, double-spaced, one-inch margins on all sides and 12 point font. - 4.
+It should include a minimum of 15 cited references from books and peer-reviewed articles. - 5.
+Write a research paper about the second topic which must be between 22 to 25 pages long with a minimum of 20 cited references from books and peer reviewed journals.
+It should be submitted by December 2,2024.
+The paper should be double-spaced, one inch margin on all sides and12 point font. - 6.
+The papers should include tables, maps or graphs (notate the source). - 7.
+In case of citation of references in the text, use APA format (parentheses) and NOT the MLA format (You will be given examples in the class). - 8.
+There should be a cover page showing the title, your name, course number, instructor's name and the semester.

-- 5. In case of citation of references in the text, use APA format (parentheses) and NOT the MLA format (You will be given examples in the class). - 6.
-There should be a cover page showing the title, your name, course number, instructor's name and the semester (i.e. Fall 2024). - 7.
-Sub-headings should be used in the paper along an introduction and a conclusion. - 8.
-The bibliography should be written properly at the end of the paper. - 9.
-I must receive the first draft before November 14, 2024.
-I will have a look at it, make comments and give it back to you to improve it (By email). - 10.
-The deadline for submission of the final draft paper is December 1, 2024 (By email) - 11.
-If you have any question(s) come and see me. - 12.
-Not following of any of these points will reduce your grade.
+- 9. Sub-headings should be used in the paper along an introduction and a conclusion. - 10.
+The bibliography should be written properly at the end of the paper. - 11.
+The deadline for submission of the first paper is November 11, 2024 and the other December 2 ,2024. - 12.
+If you have any question(s) come and see me.